ranjan-kumar-01/javascript-concepts/array/array.md

 14. fill() - This method fills the elements in an array with a static value and returns the modified array.

-15. slice() - This method returns a new array with specified start to end elements.
+15. slice() - This method returns a new array containing selected elements from the original array, based on the start and end indexes you provide.
+It does NOT modify the original array.

-16. reverse() - This method reverses an array in place.
-Element at last index will be first and element at 0 index will be last.
+16. reverse() - This method reverses the order of elements inside the same array.
+👉 Important: It MODIFIES the original array.
+It also returns the same array after reversing.

 17. push() - This method adds one or more elements to the end of array and returns the new length of the array.